 Dinosaurs Around the World, on view through Jan.
 20, 2019, nicely illustrates this concept that many of us learned in elementary school — and promptly forgot.
 If the dinosaurs also had been part of the curriculum — as they are the highlight of the exhibition — more of us may have remembered.

 Curious about the dinosaur-climate-and-plate-tectonics connection, we asked Academy paleontologist and geologist Ted Daeschler to explain some of the changes the planet went through that led to dinosaurs popping up on every continent.
-Daeschler, PhD, is curator and chair of vertebrate biology at the Academy and a professor in Drexel’s Department of Biodiversity, Earth and Environmental Science.
+Daeschler, PhD, is associate curator of vertebrate zoology at the Academy and a professor in Drexel’s Department of Biodiversity, Earth and Environmental Science.

 About 150 million years ago after South America and its adjoining continents split from its northern land mass, the southern dinosaurs began evolving independently from the northern dinosaurs.